NellowTCS/nellowtcs.github.io/_posts/2025-07-30-DriversEd-Auto-Progress-Bookmarklet.md

 1. Copy the minified code from above.
 2. Create a new bookmark.
 3. Paste the code into the bookmark’s **URL** field.
-4. While on a DriverEd page, click the bookmark.
+4. While on a DriversEd page, click the bookmark.

 A red **“Stop Auto-Next”** button will appear in the bottom-right corner.
 Clicking it stops the auto-clicker and removes the button from the screen.